-The American Public Health Association Student Assembly is continuing its new scholarship/grant program entitled A.C.T.I.O.N (Advocacy on Campuses That Impacts Our Nation).
-This is an opportunity for all public health students on campus to design grassroots advocacy projects.
-The top submission nationally will be granted $500 and implemented during the spring of 2013, preferably during National Public Health Week (April 1-7, 2013).
-This grant program aims to motivate public health students to create and implement plans for raising public health advocacy on their campuses and in their communities.The application deadline is Friday, September 28th, 2012.
-If you have additional questions, please contact the APHA-SA NPHW Subcommittee Co-Chair, Bianca Badrinath, at email@example.com.
+The American Public Health Association has a scholarship/grant program entitled A.C.T.I.O.N.
+(Advocacy on Campuses that Impacts Our Nation).
+This is an opportunity for all students in public health and related disciplines on campus to design grassroots advocacy projects.
+The top submission will be granted $500 and should be implemented during National Public Health Week (first week of April).
+This grant program aims to motivate public health students to create and implement plans for raising public health advocacy on their campuses and in their communities.
+Applications will be accepted late summer, the winner will be announced at the Annual Meeting, and should be implemented during National Public Health Week.
+If you have questions, please contact the APHA-SA Action Committee and NPHW Subcommittee.

-Trong D. Nguyen Memorial Award For Student Leadership
+Trong D. Nguyen Memorial Award

 The Trong D. Nguyen Memorial Award was established to recognize the significant leadership contribution of a student in public health or a related field.
-The award, officially established in April of 2007 by the APHA Student Assembly leadership in memory of Trong D. Nguyen, will be presented annually by the American Public Health Association Student Assembly.
+The award, officially established in April 2007 by the APHA Student Assembly leadership in memory of Trong D. Nguyen, will be presented annually by the American Public Health Association Student Assembly.

 Trong’s career was left unfinished as he and his daughter were killed in a tragic automobile crash in February 2006.
 Trong had studied health administration at the University of Ottawa where he received the Robert Wood Johnson Award for the student most likely to contribute valuable service to the health administration discipline.
 While a doctoral student in health policy at the University of North Carolina School of Public Health, Trong was a founding member of the Public Health Student Caucus (PHSC), the organization that later became the APHA Student Assembly.
 He was an active member of the APHA until the time of his death in 2006, and a member of the Ottawa Hospital Research Ethics Board and served as Director and Webmaster for the National Capital Region Chapter of the Institute of Public Administration of Canada.
 Trong was a quiet but determined leader with a great sense of humor and a fantastic appetite for life.